vedaant00/interview-ai-exercise/README.md

 4. **Improved Error Handling**:
    - Handles empty or malformed responses gracefully, providing user-friendly messages for irrelevant or out-of-scope queries.

-5. **Expanded Functionality**:
+5. **Expanded Functionality**
+   - **Supports Filtering Irrelevant Queries**
-   - Supports filtering irrelevant queries based on context similarity thresholds, improving system responsiveness and user experience.
+     - The system filters out irrelevant queries based on context similarity thresholds, enhancing system responsiveness and improving the overall user experience.

----

-Here's the updated **Stretch Goals** section with improvements:
+     - **Current Threshold Setting**
+       - The similarity threshold is currently set low to accommodate the limitations of the embedding model being used.
+     - **Reason**
+       - The embeddings are generated using a generalized model (`text-embedding-ada-002` or `text-embedding-3-small`), which may not capture domain-specific nuances with high precision.
+A low threshold ensures that even moderately relevant queries are processed without being prematurely discarded.

 ---